 Payment and Reimbursement Methods

 The Stanford Travel Card (TCard) is the preferred payment method for airfare costs.
 Alternatively, personal funds may be used and a request for reimbursement can be submitted after the trip.
 The same policies and guidelines must be followed regardless of payment or reimbursement method.
 Learn more about these methods on the Travel Process page.

 Some types of transportation such as air travel, rail, bus or ship may include meals and/or overnight accommodation in the fare charged for travel.
 In these instances, meals and accommodation expenses should be deducted from a travel meal and lodging reimbursement request.
-Information on deducting a meal is found on the Travel Meals.
+Information on deducting a meal is found on the Travel Meals page.

 Receipts and Documentation